CyberT33N/mongodb-cheat-sheet/README.md

 - Put $limit stages to the top as soon as you can.
 Also try to put it over $sort
 - Put $limit before $skip
 - When you use $group try to project all fields there instead of using later a $project stage.
+- Use accumulator expressions $map, $reduce and $filter in $project before an $unwind, if possible

 <br><br>
 #### Good 2 Know